bitovi/canui/index.md

 ### resize `$(element).resize()`

-The `resize` event should be triggered whenever the table dimensions change.
+The `resize` event should be triggered whenever any table dimensions might have changed.

 {% highlight javascript %}
 $('table').tableScroll();